OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 As you call out words of restoration, up to six creatures of your choice that you can see within range regain hit points equal to 1d4 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-**_At Higher Levels._** When you cast this spell using a spell slot of 4th level or higher, the healing increases by 1d4 for each slot level above 3rd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 4th level or higher, the healing increases by 1d4 for each slot level above 3rd.

 ##### Mass Suggestion